A case study on Tarjimly’s Spark AI

 4 Weeks (Concept to Beta)

-The Design Challenge
+The System Design

 We designed Spark AI, an intelligent triage layer that lives inside the chat.
 It isn’t a barrier to reaching a human; it’s a bridge.